 Diabetes

 Diabetes is a disease that occurs when your blood glucose, also called blood sugar, is too high.
-Over time, having too much glucose in your blood can cause health problems, such as heart disease, nerve damage, eye problems, and kidney disease.
-You can take steps to prevent diabetes or manage it.
+Over time, having too much glucose in your blood can cause other health problems such as heart disease, nerve damage, eye problems, and kidney disease.
+You can take steps to prevent or manage diabetes.

 Diabetes Basics